Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Introduction

 \section{Introduction}

-Quantum annealing (QA) is a quantum metaheuristic for solving combinatorial optimization problems \cite{kadowaki1998quantum, brooke1999quantum, santoro2002theory, santoro2006optimization, das2008colloquium, morita2008mathematical, hauke2020perspectives}, which is closely related to adiabatic quantum computation \cite{farhi2001quantum, albash2018adiabatic}.
-Standard QA is formulated as a spin-1/2 Ising model with the time-dependent transverse field, and the target is the ground state of the classical Ising model to which a combinatorial optimization problem is mapped \cite{lucas2014ising}.
-Standard QA starts with the spins initialized to the superposition of the two orthogonal states $\ket{\pm1}$ by the transverse field.
-By decreasing the amplitude of the transverse field adiabatically, we can obtain the desired ground state corresponding to the optimal solution.
-The performance of QA can be evaluated with the minimum energy gap between the instantaneous ground state and first-excited state.
-This can be understood with the quantum adiabatic theorem, which indicates that the annealing time necessary for obtaining the desired ground state is inversely proportional to the minimum energy gap \cite{jansen2007bounds, amin2009consistency, lidar2009adiabatic}.
+Quantum annealing (QA) is a quantum metaheuristic for solving combinatorial optimization problems \cite{kadowaki1998quantum, brooke1999quantum, santoro2002theory, santoro2006optimization, das2008colloquium, morita2008mathematical, hauke2020perspectives}, and is related to adiabatic quantum computation \cite{farhi2001quantum, albash2018adiabatic}.
+The target of QA is the ground state of the classical Ising model to which a combinatorial optimization problem is mapped \cite{lucas2014ising}.
+Standard QA is formulated as a spin-1/2 Ising model with a time-dependent transverse field.
+The protocol of QA starts with the spins initialized to the superposition of the two orthogonal states $\ket{\pm1}$ by the transverse field.
+By adiabatically decreasing the amplitude of transverse field, we can obtain the desired ground state corresponding to the optimal solution.

+The performance of QA can be evaluated with a minimum energy gap between an instantaneous ground state and the first excited state.
+This can be understood with the quantum adiabatic theorem, which indicates that the annealing time necessary to obtain the desired ground state is inversely proportional to the square of the minimum energy gap \cite{jansen2007bounds, amin2009consistency, lidar2009adiabatic}.
+It is empirically known that the minimum energy gap closes exponentially with increasing system size when a quantum system encounters a first-order phase transition during annealing.
+This is a serious problem for QA because the annealing time increases exponentially as the system size increases.
+The ferromagnetic $p$-spin model is a well-known example in which the first-order phase transition appears during QA \cite{jorg2010energy}.
+In contrast, when the phase transition is second order, the minimum energy gap decreases polynomially as the system size increases.
+Then, in this case, we can find the ground state in polynomial time.